jamesdonoh/mobile-applications/report.md

 Fowler [@fowler] identifies one common problem for rich clients: the need to ensure consistency of data across multiple views.
 Any change to the model, whether caused by a user interacting with one presentation or by external events, needs to be reflected across all presentations.
 In the Android platform we can approach this problem by ensuring that `Fragment`s register event listeners for any changes to the model they use.

-## Use of MVC within _halfpricesushi_
+## Use of MVC within _HalfPrice Sushi_

 Reenskaug suggests that the MVC paradigm is beneficial when the user needs to see the same data in different contexts and/or different viewpoints [@reenskaug].
-The _halfpricesushi_ app has exactly this requirement, showing users information about special offers using three different 'views':
+The _HalfPrice Sushi_ app has exactly this requirement, showing users information about special offers using three different 'views':

   - as an ordered textual list
   - arranged as markers on a geographical map
   - in a 'close up' view of an individual offer with additional details

-The model classes have been organised into a separate package, `io.github.jamesdonoh.halfpricesushi.model` to show the separation of model and presentation.
+The model classes have been organised into a separate package, `io.github.jamesdonoh.HalfPrice Sushi.model` to show the separation of model and presentation.
 Additionally, package-private access has been specified for members that should not be used outside the package (for example, the constructor for the `Outlet` class).

     (add diagram showing activity acting as intermediary?)